 When my partner meets my needs, does it make them happy?

-If your relationship is worth keeping, it’s worth putting aside to work on yourself a bit.
+A relationship worth keeping is also worth putting it aside to work on yourself for a bit.

-I realize this sounds counter-intuitive, but time with yourself for a while might be exactly what you both need to make the relationship as good as you want it to be.
+I realize this sounds counter-intuitive.
+Separate to get closer?
+But time with yourself for a while might be exactly what you both need to make the relationship as good as you want it to be.
 A relationship where you bring two happy, healthy people together is a lot more rewarding and long-lasting than one where you rely on your partner to resolve your dysfunctions and fulfill your dependencies.

-It doesn’t mean you never look to your partner to get your emotional needs fulfilled, you just don’t want to make it their job.
+It doesn’t mean you can’t ever look to your partner to get your emotional needs fulfilled.
+You just don’t want to make it their primary job.
+It’s important to feel healthy alone just as it is to feel healthy together.

 Thank you so much for this.
 I thought that I was the crazy one and the only one who could see the emotionally manipulative side of a person that everyone else thought was ‘just the greatest.’
 It was so disheartening and demoralizing.
 You actually start to believe ‘it’s you’ who is the cause of discord and lose yourself in the process.